 Artificial intelligence, cloud-driven platforms, augmented reality and other technology advancements have revolutionised the way call centres function, drive intelligence and add values to improve the customer experience.
 Very soon, most of the customer service will be automated and end-users will actually love it that way.
-Considering these facts, it is no doubt that the call center industry will undergo a paradigm shift in the coming years.
+Considering these facts, it is no doubt that the call centre industry will undergo a paradigm shift in the coming years.

-With customer experience on every business evangelist’s lips, contact centre industry is about to undergo a metamorphosis from IVR-only mode to fully automated mode.
+With customer experience on every business evangelist’s lips, the contact centre industry is about to undergo a metamorphosis from IVR-only mode to fully automated mode.
 The technology that exists today will take a large step toward a fully-automated call centre.
 More importantly, this shift to bring convenience for customers will ensure that they prefer self-service over live agent interactions.
 As call centre reps look ahead to the future, there is an opportunity to leverage the call centre agent as a highly-skilled mentor working parallel with the technology.
-So, the right amalgamation of customer care rep support and technology can make future-ready call centre, delivering exceptional customer experience that customers will enjoy.
+So, the right amalgamation of customer care rep support and technology can make future-ready call centre, delivering an exceptional customer experience that customers will enjoy.

 In the vision of the future contact centre, call centre reps and callers will spend most of the time with machines rather than interacting with each other.
-Though it’s easy to predict the world where there’s a technology-driven learning loop, but it is very hard to imagine an environment that consumers will prefer it.
+Though it’s easy to predict the world where there’s a technology-driven learning loop, it is very hard to imagine an environment that consumers will prefer it.

 In today’s fast-paced world, when the consumer prefers to call, they have definitely figured out some problem in other communication channels, such as not being able to get the solution to their questions online.
-Lack of agent’s expertise can be the reason of this deficiency.
+Lack of an agent’s expertise can be the reason for this deficiency.
 Callers always have a hard time locating this specific information on the website and point toward the answer.
 Well, this problem will no longer exist in future because this interaction will create a feedback loop that enables contact centre machine to automatically see what’s missing and provide the appropriate answer.

 Read Also: What is the Difference between Contact Centre and Call Centre

 From a customer care agent’s perspective, this feedback loop alone acts as an ideal contact centre that saves both time and money.
-However, the more challenging part of making future-ready contact centre, is the part when consumers will prefer it.
+However, the more challenging part of making future-ready contact centre is the part when consumers will prefer it.
 Right now, it is difficult to believe that users wanting to talk to a machine rather than a human being.
-But, think about using an ATM machine instead of visiting a bank teller for transaction.
+But, think about using an ATM machine instead of visiting a bank teller for a transaction.
 End-users will definitely prefer interacting with machines when it’s more convenient and easily accessible.

 So, how do today’s call centre agents ensure they are on the right track?
 How do they make things convenient for end-users while saving the business cost?
-A solution that contains the answer of the both questions is taking the step in the right direction.
+A solution that contains the answer of both questions is taking the step in the right direction.

 For the call centre that aims to offer future-ready call centre outsourcing services, it must rely on intelligent automation.